elbobo/aframe-multisrc-component/README.md

 # Usage

-Install and use directly with the link in the below example
+Install and use directly with the link in the below example (below example uses the `src0`, `src1` etc. approach, see above for alternative `srcs` method.

 ```html
   <head>